pi-hole/docs/docs/routers/ubiquiti-usg.md

 This guide was developed using a Ubiquiti Cloud Key v2 with UniFi Network v7.1.61.
 Following the first method below will have you adding your Pi-hole as a DNS server for all devices on your LAN.
 Following the second method below will have DNS queries route through your USG and then to your Pi-hole.
 Either option is valid, depending on your specific requirements, but it is recommended to choose one or the other - not both.

-> Note:
+!!! note
     While this guide attempts to cover both IPv4 and IPv6, your mileage may vary.

 ### Grab your IPv4 and IPv6 address from your Raspi